 The moringa tree is traditionally used by people throughout India and Ghana as more than just a nutritious food source.
 The seeds, flowers, and bark are also utilized in medicines, teas, and even for hair and skin.
-Here are three simple ways to make use of that moringa powder in your cupboard!
+Here are 5 ways that moringa benefits the health and look of the skin.

 Moringa is abundant in vitamins A, C, E and antioxidants.
 Unsurprisingly, all of these healthy nutritients are also great for your skin.
 Create a thick, luxurious moringa face mask to feed your skin all the nutrients necessary for a natural, smooth and radiant glow.